gundamMC/animius/docs/commands/overview.md

 ###Add Parse Input To IntentNER Data
 Parse a raw sentence as input and add it to an intent NER data.
 ```
-intentNERDataAddParseInput --name='myData' --x='hey how are you'
+intentNERDataAddParseInput --name 'myData' --x 'hey how are you'
 ```
 Keyword Arguments: